Baseflow/flutter_cache_manager/README.md

 ## Settings
 The cache manager is customizable by extending the BaseCacheManager.
-Below is an example with other settings for the maximum age of files, maximum number of objects and a custom http getter.
+Below is an example with other settings for the maximum age of files, maximum number of objects and a custom FileService.
 The key parameter in the constructor and the getFilePath method are mandatory.

 ```